GerardArgany/AVBD_Medical_Receipts/DATA_STORY.md

 # The Invisible Epidemic: How Catalunya's Prescription Patterns Reveal a Mental Health Transformation

-> **A Data Story from the Prescriptions of 7.8 Million Catalans**
+> **Let's dive into 1.4 Billion Catalan Prescriptions**
 > *Analyses & Visualization of Big Data — University of Barcelona*

 ## Prologue: The Hidden Signal

-In the quiet corridors of CatSalut's prescription databases, a silent transformation is unfolding.
-Between 2016 and 2025, over 200 million prescriptions were filled across Catalunya—each one a tiny signal of human need, each one aggregated into patterns that tell a story far larger than any individual case.
+Between 2016 and 2025, over 1.4 billion prescriptions were filled across Catalunya—each one a tiny signal of human need, each one aggregated into patterns that tell a story far larger than any individual case.

 But one pattern stands out above all others: **the relentless rise of medications for the nervous system**.
 What begins as painkillers in childhood morphs into antidepressants in young adulthood, anxiolytics in midlife, and a complex cocktail of neurological treatments in old age.
 This is not just data—it's a mirror reflecting how modern life, aging, and crisis reshape our collective mental health.